the-pawn-2017/r5t/readme.md

 1. fast pagination
 2. easy to use for OAuth2
 3. concise and powerful API, like `Reqjson`,`ResJson`,`ResString`.
+4. Cusom req and res can could work in some special cases.
 ## example:
 go [`/test/spec_test`](/tests/spec_test.go) view some example
 ```golang